amitkumardemo/University-Management-System/README.md

 ---

 ## 📘 About
 The **University Management System** is a database-driven project that simplifies the management of student and faculty data, fee records, subjects, marks, and leaves, all within a single platform.
-It’s built using **MySQL** for database management, making it efficient and scalable for universities of all sizes
+It’s built using **MySQL** for database management, making it efficient and scalable for universities of all sizes.

 ---